About

 Return to top

-The master (system) has the keyboard/mouse attached that will be used to control it and the other systems (the slaves)
+A director system has the keyboard/mouse that will be used to control it and the other systems (the clients)

 Return to top

-A slave (system) is a system that can receive its input (mouse and keyboard) from a master.
-There is usually only one master and at least one slave.
+A client system is a Windows computer that can receive its input (mouse and keyboard) from a Director system.

 Return to top

-A. 2.3 Can one system be both a master and a slave?
+A. 2.3 Can a computer be both a Director and a Client?

 Return to top